 There are many reasons why you want to speed up and slow down video clips, for example, you may want to make a video and do chipmunk voices and low voices by speeding up or slowing down the videos to achieve a better video result.

 You can drag the Speed slider to the left to make the clip play slower, or to the right to make it play faster.
-You can also set the exact percentage of clip speeding up or slowing down by typing in the percentage.
+Or you can also set the exact speed percentage of the clip.
 "Reverse" is to make the video play backward.

-Open the program and click "File" > "Import Media" to add the video to the program.
-Alternatively, you can directly drag-n-drop to add your video file.
-Next, drag videos from the User's Album to the video track on the Timeline,
+Open the program and click "File" > "Import Media" to add videos to the program.
+Alternatively, you can directly drag-n-drop to add your video files.
+Next, drag videos from the user's album to the video track on the timeline.

 Step 2.
 Change the speed of the video